 - Since pet allergens are airborne the use of a high-efficiency particulate (HEPA) air filter, is an effective way to reduce allergens.
-This is not the case with house dust mite allergy since house dust mite allergen does not stay airborne.
+This is not the case with house dust mite allergy since house dust mite allergens do not stay airborne.

-- It is important to realise that even after permanent removal of a cat or dog from the home, it may take 6 - 12 months before the amount of pet allergen in the house is reduced to a normal level and there is any significant improvement in symptoms.
+- It is important to realise that even after permanently removing a cat or dog from the home, it may take 6 - 12 months before the amount of pet allergen in the house is reduced to a normal level and there is any significant improvement in symptoms.